What is Spectrum?

 At the national level, even after reallocating a particular band for mobile, there is the work of migrating incumbent users, such as broadcasters or defence programmes, out of the band in a practical, managed way.
 Finally, equipment manufacturers need to develop affordable devices that work seamlessly within new frequency bands.
 Each of these steps can take years to achieve before new spectrum can be licensed and used for mobile services.

 Not at all.
 Spectrum bands have different characteristics, and this makes them suitable for different purposes.
 In general, low-frequency transmissions can travel greater distances before losing their integrity, and they can pass through dense objects more easily.
 Less data can be transmitted over these radio waves, however.
 Higher-frequency transmissions carry more data, but are poorer at penetrating obstacles.
 National regulatory authorities have a big job, therefore, to allocate and license appropriate resources to the services and sectors that can make the most of it.

 While tempting for some governments, revenue maximisation should not be a primary consideration of spectrum auctions.
 Fair allocations at reasonable costs to the mobile industry will maximise the value generated by a band, and this in turn has a positive impact on social as well as economic development — creating jobs and increasing productivity, among many other benefits.

 These bands are ideal for mobile, offering good coverage characteristics, reasonable capacity and availability in sufficient blocks for efficient deployment of mobile broadband.

-The social benefit of using the spectrum for mobile broadband cannot be overstated; access to the internet through mobile bridges the ‘digital divide’ between technology haves and have-nots, and mobile services in this band can reach into previously unserved rural areas in a relatively cost-effective way.
+The social benefits that come from using the spectrum for mobile broadband are massive.
+Access to the internet through mobile bridges the ‘digital divide’ between technology haves and have-nots.
+Also, mobile services in this band can reach into previously unserved rural areas in a relatively cost-effective way.

 The issue of pricing has never been more vital.
 Additional spectrum is central to expanding and upgrading mobile broadband services – and will be core to the success of 5G.
 While tempting for some governments, revenue maximisation should not be a primary consideration when licensing using methods such as auctions.